jonathonharrell/mirionline/README.md

 ## @todo

-Start on login and signup layouts
+Refine login and signup layouts
-Start on character select and create UIs
+Move temp events from Game listener to State (Unauthenticated) Start on character select and create UIs
 Create States for unauthenticated, authenticated, and playing Add testing for transport layer and game loop